sveinn-steinarsson/flot-downsample/README.md

 This plugin for [Flot charts](http://www.flotcharts.org) downsamples data before rendering the chart.
 The purpose is to try retain the visual characteristics of the original line using considerably fewer data points.
-The algorithm used in this plugin is described in a Master's thesis (in progress) in Computer Science by Sveinn Steinarsson at the [University of Iceland](http://english.hi.is/).
+The algorithm (called *Largest-Triangle-Three-Buckets*) used in this plugin is described in a Master's thesis (see [hdl.handle.net/1946/15343](http://hdl.handle.net/1946/15343)) in Computer Science by Sveinn Steinarsson at the [University of Iceland](http://english.hi.is/).
 The topic of the thesis is how to *downsample time series for visual representation* and was initially suggested by [DataMarket](http://datamarket.com/).